Sjmarf/ember/docs/element_guide.rst

     view = ember.View(stack)

 Another way of attributing elements to a container is through the use of the :code:`with` keyword.
-Any elements instantiated within the context of a container will be appended to that container when the :code:`with` statement finishes, if they aren't yet contained within another element by then.
+Any elements instantiated within the context of a container will be appended to that container when the :code:`with` statement finishes, if they aren't yet contained within another element by that point.
 For example, the code we've just looked at can be rewritten like so:

 .. code-block:: python